flaab/picara-php-framework/README.md

 - You can create model actions which are easily executed from the *Admin Site*
 - Implicit routing: there is no need to define routes for each method
 - Explicit routing is allowed if you wish to define your own routes
-- Build-in recordset exportability to json, xml, yml and csv
+- Built-in recordset exportability to json, xml, yml and csv
 - It can handle multiple and different database connections
 - HTTP Controllers have built-in session and IP controls
 - Create as many logs as you need in your application
 - Rich and abundant model validation methods
 - Send emails via SMTP or Sendmail

-## Requirements for production
+## Requirements
 - Apache Server > 2.2 *(for production only)*
 - SQLite > 3.0
 - PHP > 7.0